luizbgomide/sovereign/arcane-traditions.md

 ### Healer Arts

-Healer Effort is calculated with Heal rather than Magic, with each PC’s maximum being equal to their Heal skill level plus the better of their Intelligence or Charisma modifiers, to a minimum of one point.
+Healer Effort is equal to one plus their Heal skill level plus the highest of their Intelligence or Charisma modifiers, to a minimum of one point.

 All Healers are trained in the Healing Touch art, but may develop other techniques with time.